stellar-deprecated/bridge-server/readme_compliance.md

 ## Config

-The `config.toml` file must be present in a working directory.
+The `config_compliance.toml` file must be present in a working directory.
 Config file should contain following values:

 * `external_port` - external server listening port (should be accessible from public)
 * `internal_port` - internal server listening port (should be accessible from your internal network only!)